What is Nunes' FISA memo? 6 things to know about the secret document

 - Christopher Steele, who compiled the controversial dossier containing colorful but unverifiable claims about Trump, confirmed to former associate deputy attorney general Bruce Ohr that he “was desperate that Donald Trump not get elected and was passionate about him not being president."

-- The dossier was key to the FBI’s FISA warrant in its surveillance of members of Trump’s team.
+- The dossier was key to the FBI’s FISA warrant in its surveillance of members of Trump’s team, according to the memo.

 - The FBI and DOJ obtained an initial FISA warrant targeting Carter Page, a former foreign policy adviser to Trump.